johnbayko/hicp/docs/articles/intro/Part2/main.rst

 There is a selection list with items named "Number 1", "Number 2", and so on, and a text field below which shows the ID of all items that have been selected.
-The buttons to the side modify the list as described"
+The buttons to the side modify the list as described:

 - Add new
 - Remove selected